kevgo/text-runner/CONTRIBUTING.md

 ## Terminology

-TextRunner is a framework that allows to execute _actions_ defined by _blocks_ in Markdown documents.
+TextRunner runs _active documentation_, i.e. documentation that can be executed.
-Each MarkDown file consists of plain text (that is not executable), and a number of _blocks_ (which are executable).
+Active documentation consists of of plain text that is not executable but contains a number of _active blocks_
-Blocks are specially marked up regions of MarkDown.
+(regions of Markdown wrapped in an _activation tag_ which are executable.
+The default activation tag is `<a class="tr_{{activity type}}">...</a>` tags).
+Activation tags specify the _activity type_ that should be executed inside the respective active block.
-The markup for a block contains a decription of the _type_ of the block. comes with built-in block types, for example to create files or directories, verify file contents, or start external processes.
+TextRunner comes with built-in activity types, for example to create files or directories, verify file contents, or start external processes.
-You can also create your own _custom block types_ by providing the corresponding action in the form of a JavaScript method that TextRunner calls when it wants to execute a block of this type.
+You can also create your own _custom activity types_ by providing a file with the activity type name in the `text-run` directory of your code base, which exports a function that runs the activity.

+Inside TextRunner, an _activity_ means an instance of a activity type that executes a particular active block.

 ## Architecture